 - Robotic Adrenal Surgery

-The da Vinci Surgical System’s main features include:
+The two main features of the da Vinci Surgical System include:

 - Intuitive® motion, high-resolution 3D vision